 One-on-one Conversations with Students

-If you do not address names/pronouns in a survey or another way, students may talk with you individually after class about their name or pronoun.
+If you do not address names and pronouns in a survey or another way, students may talk with you individually outside class about their name or pronoun.
 Listen to what they say without judgment, ask clarifying questions and let them know you will correctly use their name or pronoun.
 As stated above, the best way to ask is: "What are your gender pronouns?" or "Which pronouns do you use?"
 Be mindful that some students may not disclose this information at home so it’s helpful if you sensitively ask whether their name and/or pronoun should also be used in communication home to family members.

 There are a few ways to start a discussion about the use of pronouns.
 Always be mindful not to single anyone out and don’t engage in a class discussion if you feel it would increase the discomfort, rather than minimize it.